szolfaghari/Jonas-Assignment/README.md

 A copy of DB backup has been included the the repository. it needs to be restored as **JonasDB** to the database.
 This can be founf under <DB> folder in the repository.

+# Optimization Ideas
+  * For the batch insert, we probably can do some grouping.
+I noticed there are a lot of NULLs and ZEROs. so we may handle them separately all zeros in 1 batch
+  * For the batch insert, we can make a larger script and hit to DB every N records (or while the script size is OK)
+  * For the batch insert, we can delete all the year/unit_id combinations and call [add] instead of [addorupdate] depending of the nature of update.